Used to be inseparable. Just two kids from two cities along campus ground together.

 Where he can find a pookie,

-Been ten summers since we first spoke the rage.
+It’s been ten summers since we first spoke the rage.

 Before another ten go by, I hope to find you again